offmango/spotxm/README.md

 An app to pull the now-playing data from Sirius XM and provide Spotify links for the songs.
 It uses a Postgres database with Sphinx for searching.

+## Solr and Sunspot notes

+To start Solr:

+	bundle exec rake sunspot:solr:start

+...and to stop it (obviously):

+	bundle exec rake sunspot:solr:stop

+To reindex all object (only needed if you changes to an object's 'searchable' schema):

+	bundle exec rake sunspot:solr:reindex

 ## Development Notes

 Thinking Sphinx must be running when running the app in development.